-Sicherheit: Denial of Service in pcre - Pro-Linux
+Sicherheit: Denial of Service in PCRE - Pro-Linux

 disabled

-and JIT mde enabled.
-It also fixes a buffer overlflow in pcretest tool when
+and JIT mode is enabled.
+It also fixes an incortect cast in UTF validation

 --------------------------------------------------------------------------------